 Because of this, we felt compelled to find a solution which would highlight and empower even more new Mainers.
 Our Mission, Vision and Values drive us every day to reimagine what a bank can be and how we can make a difference and our recent work partnership with Lewiston Adult Ed to create Lewiston’s first Today’s Teller Academy exemplifies this effort.

 The program’s goal is to prepare students who have a primary language other than English, for well-paying and advancement rich careers in banking in the Lewiston/Auburn region.
-We have been working in collaboration with LAE since March of 2022, aiding in the development and launch of the program.
+We have been working in collaboration with LAE since March of 2022, and we robustly funded the first session to get the program underway.

 About The Program

 The Today’s Teller Academy is designed for students who meet specific language, reading and math competencies, and who have a background in banking, finance, or customer service in their home countries.
-With a goal of preparing these students to be candidates for employment, the 14-week course includes the Today’s Teller curriculum (an ABA/CFT course) – as well as lessons on customer service, digital literacy and job search strategies.
+With a goal of preparing these students to be candidates for employment, the 14-week course includes the Today’s Teller curriculum– as well as lessons on customer service, digital literacy and job search strategies.

 “Through the use of the curriculum, students learned a great overview of the American banking system that will help them in both their personal and professional lives” said Today’s Teller Instructor, Fatma Saad.
 “The collaboration with AB was invaluable because it gave the students real world experience and [they] could ask bank personnel specific questions about banking procedures and working in a bank”.